suhaisheng/RoboSense/README.md

 ```

-- Combine all splitted files for image and LiDAR&OCC repectively.
+- Combine all splitted files for image and LiDAR&OCC respectively.

 ```bash
 cd dataset